Developing and debugging a plugin

 Modify iOS Podfile

 The iOS Podfile is the config file for CocoaPods, the dependency manager on iOS.
 It is similar to package.json for iOS.
-The Podfile is a ruby file (application code), which means you cannot safely modify it from Expo config plugins and should opt for another approach, such as Expo Autolinking hooks.
+The Podfile is a Ruby file, which means you cannot safely modify it from Expo config plugins and should opt for another approach, such as Expo Autolinking hooks.

 We do expose one mechanism for safely interacting with the Podfile, but it's very limited.
 The versioned template Podfile is hard coded to read from a static JSON file Podfile.properties.json, we expose a mod (ios.podfileProperties, withPodfileProperties) to safely read and write from this file.
 This is used by expo-build-properties and to configure the JavaScript engine.